Jozi Kings and Things Presents the Most Unserious Drag Kings on Earth - Bubblegum Club

 drag kings

 Performers Angelo, Big, Brucifer, Dank Sinatra, Ethan Smoke, Frikkie Dell, Neyitsha Bhoyi, Ntate Lapse, and Salty Crax were the proverbial stars of the night.
 Brucifer is a charismatic bad boy, with looks that could kill, sashaying across that stage like a predator after prey.
 Salty Crax stunned the audience as a rather convincing magician.
 Big was BIG!
 Ntate brought a sultry Lesotho vibe and Frikkie Dell embodied Pretoria’s finest.
 The entire show was unapologetically amateurish but the audience were here for it and no one took themselves too seriously.
-That is of course, expect if you count that one act.
+That is of course, except if you count that one act.

 While the whole show was consistently filled with laughs and audience participation, it was Ethan Thulani Smoke who stood out with his conceptual comedy, categorized under the “Things” segment.
 He had a surprisingly sharp sense of comedic timing.
 His act, a blend of perplexing stupidity and cerebral humor, resembled a tech presentation, akin to a CEO launching a new product.
 But the product was a crypto scheme, cleverly presented as part of his self-help memoir, The Afterverses.
 In a hilarious deviation from the normal programming, Smoke dryly invited the audience to join his dubious yet “exciting” business venture.